R4DDER5/CZ/new-project-scope.md

   * Decide on a framework that is 'future proof'; well supported, secure, scaleable and offers the opportunity to expand in parallel to business growth.
   * Ensure cost effective hosting, reliable backup procedures and secure/reliable storage incorporating a content delivery network (CDN).
   * Set-up robust working environment(s), achieving maximum efficiency for constant production methods and future development.
-  * Integrate version control and enabling maximum risk assurance i.e GIT.
+  * Integrate version control, enabling maximum risk assurance i.e GIT.

 * __Objective 2__
   * Accommodate design for a clean, modern recruitment portal, with the ability to switch between multiple designs.